c-0w0/RL-Seesaw-Balancing/README.md

 1. Create a folder to hold the project files.
 > mkdir Project
+>
 > cd Project
-2. Move the stable_baselines3_example.py file into this folder.
-3. Clone the project into the folder.
+2. Clone the project into the folder.
 > git clone https://github.com/c-0w0/RL-Seesaw-Balancing.git
+3. Move the stable_baselines3_example.py from the folder that is downloaded outside.
 4. Create a python virtual environment to hold the neural network.
 > python -m venv AISquares
 5. Activate the virtual environment and install the framework.
 > AISquares\Scripts\activate
+>
 > pip install godot-rl
 6. Execute the neural network framework.
 > python stable_baselines3_example.py